Tag: Trump

 “Very simply he was not doing a good job,” Mr. Trump told CBS News’ Margaret Brennan Wednesday during a meeting with former Secretary of State Henry Kissinger.

 If it’s so simply that he was not doing a good job, why did it take so long to fire him?
 If it’s so simply, why didn’t Trump fire him as soon as he took office?
-If it’s true that he was not doing a good job, why was Trump apparently unaware of it until … Read the rest
+If it’s true that he was not doing a good job, why was Trump apparently unaware of it until yesterday?
+If it’s true that he was not doing a good job, why did Trump heap him with praise during the campaign?

 The Post gathers up some items under the heading: After the president fired James Comey, the cloud hanging over the White House just got bigger and darker.